 I won’t attempt to bore you, but I need to touch on a few technicalities to make tie it all together.
 So bear with me if you will.
 I promise to keep it ‘light’ (sorry to all my engineering readers who love dirty technical terminology).

 Wireless headphones use classic Bluetooth technology, which has been well established and is capable of streaming stable, high quality stereo audio.
 The problem with Bluetooth Classic is that it has high power requirements and was not really suitable for hearing aid use because of this.

 Bluetooth Low Energy (BLE) was developed, but unfortunately it did not support audio streaming.
 So apart from allowing phones to work as remote controls for BLE hearing aids, it did not really help the situation much.

 Apple then developed a Low Energy Audio protocol (MFI), that allows audio streaming to devices with small batteries like hearing aids.
 The problem is that it only works on Apple devices.
-Although ‘workable’ is not really what one would call high quality audio.
-It is more a nice to have than a complete replacement for headphones.
+Although ‘workable’, it is not really what one would call high quality audio.
+It is more a ‘nice to have’ than a complete replacement for headphones.

 Apple could do it as they control all the bits that go into their phones.
 Android had much more of a problem as there are so many different phone manufacturers using Android.
 Each does things slightly different and this made a workable Low energy audio protocol practically unworkable.

 This is changing though.
 Google is working with GN Resound to bring a Low energy audio protocol to its Pixel 3 phones.
 It might take several years before this works on most Android phones though as the specification will require new hardware.

 Not a bad place to be, but certainly not great either